Address: 101000, Moscow, Armyanskiy per. 4, c2

 of bias signals by Miller & Cohen (2001), and implements selection of state without simply shifting the

-sequence artifacts in saccade generation like those found in visual search.
+those found in visual search.
 Third, our model generates

 A meta-analysis was conducted to examine the relationship between outgroup entitativity and prejudice.
 A quantitative analysis of 85 effect sizes from 33 independent samples showed a significant positive relationship between entitativity and prejudice (Fisher’s z = .414, 95% CI [.272, .557], p < .0001).
 Three possible moderators of the relationship between entitativity and prejudice were tested: conceptualization of the entitativity (essence-based entitativity scale, agency-based entitativity scale, common entitativity scale), the target of the prejudice, the measures of prejudice (attitudes, emotions, behavior towards outgroup).
 Results demonstrated that outgroup entitativity correlated with prejudice only when entitativity was conceptualized as an essence-based or common-based scale, and prejudice was measured as the attitude to the outgroup.
 The target of prejudice does not moderate the relationship between entitativity and prejudice.